aws-samples/amazon-connect-callback-helper/README.md

 # Amazon Connect Power Dialer
 This project contains source code and supporting files for enhancing callback use cases.
-The functions allow to filter callback offerings based on existing queued callback calls, repeated callback attempts and scheduling callbacks for a separate time.
+The functions allow to filter callback offerings based on existing queued callback calls, repeated callback attempts and scheduling callbacks for a user selected time.

 ## Deployed resources